Home > Careers > Senior Medical Officers > Radiologists

 Roles & responsibilities

-Quality Assurance and Safety: Radiologists are responsible for ensuring the quality of imaging procedures and maintaining safety standards.
-This includes oversight of imaging protocols to minimize radiation exposure and adhering to expected standards of practice in radiology.
+- Radiologists are responsible for ensuring the quality of imaging procedures and maintaining safety standards.
+This includes oversight of imaging protocols to minimize radiation exposure and adhering to expected standards of practice in Radiology.

-Teaching and Mentoring: Many radiologists in New Zealand contribute to the education and training of medical students, radiology residents, and other healthcare professionals.
+- Many Radiologists in New Zealand contribute to the education and training of medical students, Radiology residents, and other healthcare professionals.
 This may involve delivering lectures, supervising clinical training, and mentoring junior staff.

-Research and Continuing Education: Radiologists are often involved in clinical research to advance the field of radiology and improve patient care.
+- Radiologists are often involved in clinical research to advance the field of Radiology and improve patient care.
 They also engage in continuing education to stay current with technological advancements and emerging practices in diagnostic imaging.

-Administrative Duties: Radiologists may take on administrative roles, such as managing a radiology department, developing policies and procedures, or overseeing the implementation of new technologies and practices within the imaging service.
+- Radiologists may take on administrative roles, such as managing a Radiology department, developing policies and procedures, or overseeing the implementation of new technologies and practices within the imaging service.

 Required qualifications & experience

-- MBChB or Equivalent: Radiologists must first obtain a medical degree (MBChB or equivalent) from a recognised medical school.
-This typically involves a 5- to 6-year undergraduate medical program.
+- MBChB or equivalent: Radiologists must first obtain a medical degree (MBChB or equivalent) from a recognised medical school.
+This typically involves a 5- to 6-year undergraduate medical programme.

 - New Zealand Medical Council Registration: Graduates must complete a one-year internship (house officer year) and obtain general registration with the Medical Council of New Zealand (MCNZ).
 International medical graduates may need to pass additional exams or assessments to gain registration.

-- Radiology Residency Program: After gaining general medical registration, doctors must complete a specialist training program in radiology.
-In New Zealand, this is typically a 5-year training program accredited by the Royal Australian and New Zealand College of Radiologists (RANZCR).
-The program includes both clinical training and examinations.
+- Radiology residency programme: After gaining general medical registration, doctors must complete a specialist training programme in Radiology.
+In New Zealand, this is typically a 5-year training programme accredited by the Royal Australian and New Zealand College of Radiologists (RANZCR).
+The programme includes both clinical training and examinations.

-- FRANZCR Certification: Upon successful completion of the residency program, radiologists must obtain Fellowship with the Royal Australian and New Zealand College of Radiologists (FRANZCR) or equivalent.
-This fellowship certifies them as a qualified radiologist and is required to practice independently in New Zealand.
+- FRANZCR certification: upon successful completion of the residency programme, Radiologists must obtain a Fellowship with the Royal Australian and New Zealand College of Radiologists (FRANZCR) or equivalent.
+This fellowship certifies them as a qualified Radiologist and is required to practice independently in New Zealand.

-- Clinical Experience: Relevant clinical experience during and after the residency program is essential.
-Many radiologists gain additional experience through fellowships or work in various subspecialties of radiology, such as interventional radiology, neuroradiology, or paediatric radiology.
+- Clinical experience: relevant clinical experience during and after the residency programme is essential.
+Many Radiologists gain additional experience through fellowships or work in various subspecialties of Radiology, such as Interventional Radiology, Neuroradiology, or Paediatric Radiology.

 Information for international candidates

-Titles may vary depending on the specific role, responsibilities, and the country in which the Radiologist is practicing, however some alternative titles internationally could include
+Titles may vary depending on the specific role, responsibilities, and the country in which the Radiologist is practising, however some alternative titles internationally could include

 -